nvaccess/addon-datastore/README.md

 With the right infrastructure, we can automate many checks and reduce the burden on reviewers.

 This proposal does not intend to restrict Addon authors from developing, publishing, and distributing Addons outside of this store.
-NVDA will still allow local installation from a `*.addon` file.
+NVDA will still allow local installation from a `*.nvda-addon` file.

 ## Considerations